ghas-bootcamp/ghas-bootcamp/exercises/code-scanning.md

     This file creates a [QL query pack](https://help.semmle.com/codeql/codeql-cli/reference/qlpack-overview.html) used to organize query files and their dependencies.

-2. Create the file `custom-queries/go/jwt.ql` with the contents
+2. Then, create the actual query file.
+For example, `custom-queries/go/jwt.ql` with the contents

     ```ql
     /**